mobxjs/mobx/docs/refguide/computed.md

 -   `computed(options)` (annotation)
 -   `computed(fn, options?)`

-Computed values are values that can be expressed entirely in terms of already existing state.
+Computed values can be used to derive information from other observables.
+They evaluate lazily.
+Computed values will cache their output and only update recompute if one of the underlying observables has changed.
+If they are not observed by anything, they suspend entirely.

-Conceptually, they are very similar to formulas in spreadsheets.
+Conceptually, computed values are very similar to formulas in spreadsheets.
 Computed values can't be underestimated, they help in reducing the amount of state you have to store and are highly optimized.
 Use them wherever possible.

-Computed values are automatically derived from your state if any value that affects them changes.
-MobX can optimize the re-calculation of computed values away in many cases because this calculation is assumed to be pure.
-For example, a computed property won't re-run when read, if no observable data used in the previous computation changed.
-Nor will a computed property automatically re-run if is not being observed by some [reaction](autorun.md).
-In such cases the computation will be suspended.
-This means in practice if a computation isn't shown (for example) somewhere in the UI, no cycles will be spend on it.

-To create a `computed` property, you need to use a JavaScript [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) and annotate it with `computed`.

-It is important to never confuse `computed` with [`autorun`](autorun.md).
-They are both expressions tracked by MobX, but always [prefer](autorun.md#use-reactions-sparingly) `computed` if you want to derive a value that is of further use of your program.

 ## Example

+Computed values can be created by annotating a JavaScript [getters](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/get) with `computed`.
 You can use `makeObservable` to declare a getter as computed (if you use `makeAutoObservable`, `observable` or `extendObservable`, all getters are automatically declared as `computed`):

 ```javascript